 Figure 8.
-Same as Fig. 6, but for $c_p$ at 300 hPa.
-Masked As with the RWP phase index, grid points where the $c_p$ is undefined for more than 25% of the seasons are indicated by masked (grey shading).
+Same as Fig. 6, but for $c_p$ at 300 hPa (solid and dashed black contours denote positive and negative climatological-mean values, respectively).
+As with the RWP phase index, grid points where the $c_p$ is undefined for more than 25% of the seasons are masked (grey shading).

-3.3 Joint variability in Rossby wave packet amplitude and phase speed
+3.3 Joint variability Trends in the Rossby wave packet amplitude and phase speed joint distribution

 As indicated in Sect.
 3.1, seasonal probability distributions of local RWP properties may exhibit uniform shifts and/or changes in their shape.
 Therefore, the aforementioned seasonal-mean trend maps are not necessarily indicative of changes in e.g. the distribution tails of the associated fields.
-To that end, this subsection explores the 1979-2019 decadal trends in the entire E and $c_p$ seasonal distributions for the six regions outlined in Fig. 2.
+To that end, this subsection explores the 1979-2019 decadal trends in the entire E and cp seasonal distributions for the six regions outlined in Fig. 2.
 Moreover, the distributions of these two properties are not investigated in isolation, but jointly.
-This allows the inspection of possible shifts in the bivariate $E-c_p$ probability distribution toward a certain regime.
-For example, it is worth knowing whether the negative E trend over a region concerns the fast wave packets, the quasi-stationary ones, or much of the $c_p$ domain.
-Similarly, one can focus on a specific E regime, e.g., large-amplitude RWPs, and assess the associated $c_p$ trend.
+This allows the inspection of possible shifts in the bivariate E-cp probability distribution toward a certain regime.
+For example, it is worth knowing whether the negative E trend over a region concerns the fast wave packets, the quasi-stationary ones, or much of the cp domain.
+Similarly, one can focus on a specific E regime, e.g., large-amplitude RWPs, and assess the associated cp trend.

-In contrast to the analysis of Fig. 4, averaging the daily-mean E and $c_p$ over a region only accounts for grid points where an RWP object is detected that are occupied by RWP objects and $c_p$ is available (i.e., where $E \ge 15 ms^{-1}E \ge 15 ms^{-1}$ ; see Sect.
-2.3)and, thus, $c_p$ is defined.
-Furthermore, days when a RWP object covers less than 10% of the region (i.e., 23 out of 231 grid points) total region area are omitted from the E and $c_p$ time series.
-Based on the resulting time series, Fig. 9 shows the climatological-mean and decadal trend of the daily-mean E and $c_p$ bivariate PDF over the aforementioned regions in the four seasons.
+In contrast to the analysis of Fig. 4, averaging the daily-mean E and $c_p$ over a region only accounts for grid points that are occupied by RWP objects and $c_p$ is available (i.e., where $E \ge 15 m s^{-1}$ ; see Sect.
+2.3).
+Furthermore, days when a RWP object covers less than 10% of the total region area are omitted from the E and $c_p$ time series.
+Based on the resulting time series,

+Fig. 9 shows the climatological-mean and decadal trend of the daily-mean E and $c_p$ bivariate PDF over the aforementioned regions in the four seasons.
 The underlying PDFs of the entire data sample (i.e., climatological probability distribution) and the data of each season separately are derived from two-dimensional Gaussian kernel density estimations with bandwidths based on Scott's rule of thumb.
 The resulting two-dimensional PDFs reflect the density of the data points in the $E-c_p$ domain and have units of $(ms^{-1})^{-2}$ (probability per unit of space).
 The probability density annual time series for each point in the $E-c_p$ domain is then standardized and its decadal trend magnitude and monotonicity are evaluated as described in Sect.
 2.5.